selhorn/doc-test/README-new.md

 ```

 ## Example ELB configuration <a name="elb"></a>
 The following is an example ELB configuration that could be used in this implementation.
+For specific instructions on configuring an ELB, see http://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/load-balancer-getting-started.html.

 ```json
     "bigipElasticLoadBalancer": {